-Talking Talent Transformation at the Future Talent Summit
+Talking Employee Engagement at the Future Talent Summit

 June 19th 2019, CEO and Founder of Avature, Dimitri Boylan, took to the stage to give a talk at the Future Talent Summit, the foremost global gathering of leaders dedicated to improving human talent opportunity and capability.
-During this talk, he spoke about the future of talent and how employee engagement and an organization’s adjoining technologies will make the difference between winning and losing in the current climate.
+During this talk, he spoke about the future of talent and how employee engagement, the HR transformation process and an organization’s adjoining technologies will make the difference between winning and losing in the current climate.
 Below we explore some of the key themes covered.

-Investing in culture, therefore, is now widely recognized as a commercial imperative as the standout performers that transform organizations will almost exclusively stem from the most empowered and engaged employees.
+Investing in culture and employee experience, therefore, is now widely recognized as a commercial imperative as the standout performers that transform organizations will almost exclusively stem from the most empowered and engaged employees.
 Providing a platform for employee human spirit to thrive is only going to make an organization more competitive.

 The way people are currently managed is outdated.
 What we have now comes from the industrial revolution.
 The idea that one person comes up with the idea and then the rest of the people just come in and do the work simply isn’t effective with the current generation.
 Somewhere along the line they have been taught to be creative and company cultures should be adapting to this if they want to hire and retain the best talent”